 When to use Foredom LX instead of Foredom SR?

 The LX is excellent for low-speed burr work; it’s not quite fast enough for polishing mops or rubber abrasives — the latter, but you’ll be there for a while.
 The LX is a low-speed pendant motor with a maximum speed of 5000 rpm, making it suitable for stone setting, pearl drilling, wax carving, and other applications requiring high power and control.

-When to use the SR instead of the Foredom LX
+When to use the Foredom SR instead of the Foredom LX

 Flex shaft motors of the Series SR series are 1/6 HP, run forward and reverse at speeds of 18,000 RPM, and provide all of the power and speed needed to complete most jobs.
 And this is the most commonly used motor with a maximum speed of 18000 rpm.
 The SR has two options for attaching your handpieces to the flexible shaft: an essential tip or a slip joint.
 Both types allow for easy handpiece changes, with the critical end simply slotting in and the slip joint having a lever.

 The LX motor is available in two versions.
-Both of these systems are foot-operated, similar to a dental drill, which you will find much more convenient than having to turn on and off a button or slider.
+Both systems are foot-operated, similar to a dental drill, which you will find much more convenient than turning on and off a button or slider.
 You may also acquire a desktop speed control, a dial, to help limit the RPM to a preset pace, ideal for stone setting with a hammer handpiece.